gohugoio/hugo/docs/content/templates/partials.md

 weight: 80
 ---

-In practice it's very convenient to split out common template portions into a partial template that can be included anywhere.
-As you create the rest of your templates you will include templates from the /layout/partials directory.
+In practice, it's very convenient to split out common template portions into a partial template that can be included anywhere.
+As you create the rest of your templates, you will include templates from the /layout/partials directory.

 Partials are especially important for themes as it gives users an opportunity to overwrite just a small part of your theme, while maintaining future compatibility.

-Theme developers may want to include a few partials with empty html files in the theme just so end users have an easy place to inject their customized content.
+Theme developers may want to include a few partials with empty HTML files in the theme just so end users have an easy place to inject their customized content.